-128 of the Fund's 937 Defined Benefit Scheme active members at 30 June 2023 have the option to select a pension benefit.
+97 of the 759 Defined Benefit Scheme active members and 81 of the 1,455 Defined Benefit Scheme deferred members at 30 June 2024 have the option to select a pension benefit.
 The benefit selection risk is the risk that those members who have the option to choose a pension benefit will do so in greater numbers than assumed in the actuarial investigation.
 This will increase the Fund's liabilities and the Institutions may need to increase contributions to finance such increases.
 This risk is borne by the Institutions.